Autodidac/Autodidac/README.md

 ALL of my projects are the result of a surge in productivity because of a certain digital assistant that has been making life wonderful.

+And I like to build modular systems that can all plug and play with each other nicely for hopefully many future projects to come.

 Feel free to explore my repositories and connect with me!
 - [My GitHub Repositories](https://github.com/Autodidac?tab=repositories)